deanturpin/meta/README.md

 ## Disable/delete your accounts

 It's tempting to just delete your accounts in a fit of pique, but there is an argument to keeping your username to avoid impersonation.
+Download your data as a first step, and if you decide to delete your account at least you have all your photos.
+(They will be inaccessible after deletion but will they really be removed by Meta?
+Maybe not, we cannot know.)

 The Facebook download took about 6 hours to prepare and was approximately 5GB for 10+ years of posts, so make sure you're not leaving it to the last minute.
 Additionally, you might find you use your Facebook login for other services -- like Spotify -- so hopefully you will sort that before you disable.
 (But obviously not the end of the world if you have to repeat the process.)

 ### Facebook